-Is Mom a helicopter… overly involved mother or a covert narcissist?
+Is Mom a helicopter, overly involved mother…or does she suffer from covert narcissism?

 Unlike the braggadocious narcissistic male counterpart, the covert narcissistic mother gathers up her narcissistic supplies in more underground, covert ways.
 Attuned to social expectations, she uses her position as a doting mother & super mom as cover.